Okenfor/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 An histogram of the total number of steps taken each day is created.
+Therefore, the data aggregated is shown below, besides de R code chunk.
+The first figure shown contains a density plot in which the total number of steps is represented.

 ```r